 How is Cellulose Used in Food?

 Fiber Supplement - With rising awareness about fiber intake, cellulose has become one of the most popular food additives.
 Adding cellulose to food allows an increase in bulk and fiber content without a major impact on flavor.
-Because cellulose binds and dissolves into water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.
+Because cellulose binds and mixes easily with water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.

 Calorie Reducer – Cellulose provides a lot of volume or bulk in food but because it is indigestible to humans, it has no caloric value.
 For this reason, cellulose has become a popular bulking agent in diet foods.
 Consumers who eat foods with a high cellulose content feel full physically and psychologically without having consumed many calories.